IBM/aspera-cli/docs/README.erb.md

 - Download the latest Ruby installer **"with devkit"**. (`Msys2` is needed to install some native extensions, such as `grpc`)
 - Execute the installer which installs by default in: `C:\RubyVV-x64` (`VV` is the version number)
 - At the end of the installation procedure, the `Msys2` installer is automatically executed, select option 3 (`Msys2` and `mingw`)
-- Then install the `aspera-cli` gem and Aspera SDK (see next sections)
+- Then install the `aspera-cli` gem and Aspera Transfer Daemon (see next sections)

 Automated installation, with internet access: